Blood II: The Chosen: The Chosen

 Caleb returns to his goal of killing Gideon, ignoring the creature problem, other than killing any encountered.
 After cornering Gideon in a CabalCo safe house, he is unexpectedly joined by Ishmael, another of The Chosen, after Gideon's bodyguard uses his weapon again.
 Gideon and his companions again escape, this time in a helicopter.
 After talking with Ishmael, Caleb fights his way through many CabalCo-owned institutions such as sewage and meat treatment plants and dams, as well as fighting through the subway system many times trying to get to the old underground.

 Once there, he fights off a beast called a Behemoth and meets Ishmael again.
 During both encounters, Ishmael explains that the creatures are the inhabitants of an invading parallel universe, entering that world through tears in reality left by the death of Tchernobog, who maintained the walls separating realities, which have finally broken down due to the Cabal's experiments.
-Only Caleb can stop the invasion from consuming our world, as he inherited Tchernobog's power after killing the dark god.
+Only Caleb can stop the invasion from consuming our world, as he inherited Tchernobog's power after killing the demon.
 Caleb shrugs off Ishmael's concerns, not accepting his powers, and returns to hunting Gideon.

 Just before he leaves, Ishmael explains the whereabouts of Ophelia – the final Chosen and Caleb's lover; she is at CabalCo headquarters in Gideon's temple, the epicentre of the rifts.
 Caleb proceeds there, and, after dealing with several Cabal-created obstructions such as a raised bridge, finds Ophelia.
 Gideon returns and carries Ophelia away before Caleb can rescue her.
 Angered, Caleb blasts his way through CabalCo's offices, electrical generation areas, CabalCo's R&D lab, and finally finds Gideon on the rooftops.
 After Caleb defeats Gideon, with Ophelia freed, Gideon retreats through a dimensional rift.
 Against Ophelia's advice, Caleb follows him through.